pbcodex/IDE-IDETools/README.md

 # IDE-IDETools
-Create a tool for the official IDE of PureBasic /
+How to create a tool for the official PureBasicIDE.
+Comment créer un outil pour l'IDE officiel de PureBasic.